tristanbettany/ASPDotNetCore5Template/README.md

 ## Getting setup

-### NPM Setup
+### Frontend Setup

 Open a console and change to the ApplicationLayer project.
-Run the following tp Install NPM dependancies
+Run the following to Install dependancies required to build the frontend when you make changes

 ```
-npm install
+.\frontend.ps1 init
 ```

-> For the above command to work, you must have node version 14 LTS installed.

-Open the solution in Microsoft Visual Studio
+> This command runs in a node docker container to save you the pain of dealing with node on your computer

 ### Database Setup